 Most people borrow the large amount of money they need to buy a home.
 This type of borrowing is called a first mortgage loan.
 There are also mortgage loans that can help out with down payment or closing costs, called junior loans.

 CalHFA has first and junior loan options for low to moderate income families, including low to zero interest rate down payment assistance loans.
 CalHFA does not accept loan applications directly.
 A CalHFA approved Lender will qualify you for a home loan, so you will need to apply with one of our Preferred Loan Officers or approved Lenders (See Step 2).
 You can find the details about CalHFA mortgage loans by clicking the “Loan Programs” tab above.

-You’ll also want to look at our income limits, sales price limits, and other eligibility criteria.
+You’ll also want to look at our income limits and other eligibility criteria.
 You can find out more by clicking on the “Borrower & Property Eligibility” tabs above.
 Another option is to use our Eligibility Calculator to see what programs are right for you.

 Don’t forget to check with your local housing authorities and agencies for other financing options.